linz/linz-data-importer/README.md

 ## API Keys
 Prior to using the plugin, a domain and related API Key must be stored via the "Settings" menu.
 When saving your API key this will trigger the plugin to request all of the domain's dataset information.
-This may take sometime.
+This may take some time.
 For more on API keys please see the [LDS user resources](http://www.linz.govt.nz/data/linz-data-service/guides-and-documentation/creating-an-api-key).